-Step 1: Preparing the contract of sale:
+Step 1: Preparing the contract of sale in real estate SA

 The Vendor’s Statement must be given to a private treaty buyer at least 10 clear days before settlement.

 When you set your price ensure it does not misrepresent the property’s sale price, as that is illegal.
 The selling price should not be lower than an agent’s estimated price or the lowest amount you would accept.
 To research your price, you can: